Austin Riley Player Props: Braves vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective nine K/9, which ranks 13th in MLB.
+- The Royals pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Royals have a 4.71 team ERA that ranks 18th across all league pitching staffs.
+- The Royals' 5.00 team ERA ranks 23rd across all MLB pitching staffs.

-- Royals pitchers combine to rank 19th in baseball in home runs surrendered (19 total, 1.4 per game).
+- The Royals rank 20th in baseball in home runs surrendered (20 total, 1.3 per game).

-- Bubic (0-1) gets the start for the Royals, his third of the season.
+- Greinke (0-3) takes the mound for the Royals in his fourth start of the season.
+He's put together a 3.31 ERA in 16 1/3 innings pitched, with 11 strikeouts.

-- His last time out came on Sunday against the San Francisco Giants, when the left-hander threw six scoreless innings while allowing two hits.
+- In his most recent appearance on Tuesday, the righty threw five innings against the Texas Rangers, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.